Key InsightIndependent discovery suggests biological truth

 Vegetarianism and Meat Restriction

 Most traditions significantly restrict or eliminate meat.
 Buddhist monastics are typically vegetarian.
 Hindu and ISKCON traditions are strictly vegetarian.
-Ayurveda classifies meat as rajasic or tamasic — disturbing to spiritual clarity.
+Ayurveda classifies meat as rajasic or tamasic, energies that agitate the mind and obscure the sustained attention practice requires.
 Christian monastics abstain from four-footed animals.
 Orthodox fasting eliminates all animal products for extended periods.
 Taoist monastics avoid meat.

 The rationales vary: ahimsa (non-violence), karmic purity, spiritual clarity, ease of digestion, compassion development.
 But the practice converges.
 Even traditions that permit meat (Jewish, Islamic, Indigenous) surround it with restrictions, rituals, and requirements for conscious consumption.